goschtl/zope/z3c.layer/trunk/src/z3c/layer/trusted/README.txt

 -------

-For testing the ITrustedBrowserLayer we use the testing skin defined in the ftests package which uses the ITrustedBrowserLayer.
-This means, that our testing skin provides also the views defined in the minimal package and it's testing views defined in the minimal ftests.
+For testing the ITrustedBrowserLayer we use the testing skin defined in the tests package which uses the ITrustedBrowserLayer.
+This means, that our testing skin provides also the views defined in the minimal package and it's testing views defined in the minimal tests.

 Login as manager first: